 Shades in the Dust

-Shades in the Dustis a project that was conceived during my years in Louisiana in the graduate photography program at Louisiana State University.
-The project began as a narrative series exploring issues of identity and alienation, but over time additionally addressed the nature of family and the fear and reality of the loss of loved ones.
-It has continued to grow and change as I have over the better part of a decade.
+Shades in the Dust was initially conceived during time spent in Louisiana in the graduate photography program at Louisiana State University.
+The project began as a narrative series exploring issues of identity and alienation, but, over time, the work began to address the nature of the family unit, as well as the idiosyncratic concepts of fear that accompany familial attachment.
+The series has continued to metamorphose as my family has changed with me over the better part of a decade.